mbuffa/mbuffa.github.io/content/articles/20210720-kustomize-environment-variables.md

 +++
-title = "Kustomize: Using Environment Variables" description = "Using Environment Variables in your Kubernetes manifests" date = 2021-07-20
+title = "Kubernetes: Using Environment Variables with Kustomize" description = "Using Environment Variables in your Kubernetes manifests" date = 2021-07-20
 [taxonomies]